Find an Orthodontist near you

 • Never wrap a retainer in a napkin as it’s easy to forget or throw in the bin.

-• Keep the retainer out of reach of pets at all times.
+• Always keep the retainer out of reach of pets (because they love to use them as chew toys).

-• Avoid cleaning under boiling water or in dishwashers as heat may warp the materials.
+• Avoid cleaning retainers under boiling water or in dishwashers as heat may warp the materials.

 Not quite on your orthodontic journey yet?
-Use our OrthoCheck tool to find a specialist orthodontist who can advise you on all stages of orthodontic treatment.
+Use our Finder Tool to search for a specialist orthodontist in your local area who can advise you on all stages of orthodontic treatment.

 How useful was this article?